turbot/guardrails-samples/policy_packs/azure/cis_v200/section2/README.md

 # Enforce Azure CIS v2.0.0 - Section 2 - Microsoft Defender

 This section covers recommendations to consider for tenant-wide security policies and plans related to Microsoft Defender.
-Please note that because Microsoft Defender products require additional licensing, all Microsoft Defender plan recommendations in subsection 2.1 are assigned as "Level 2."
+Please note that because Microsoft Defender products require additional licensing.

 Microsoft Defender products addressed in this section include:

 - Microsoft Defender for Cloud
 - Microsoft Defender for IoT
 - Microsoft Defender External Attack Surface Management

 This policy pack can help you automate enforcement of Azure CIS benchmark section 2 best practices.